-• Preparation: You might use some meditative music to help you centre and focus, or go for a brief meditative walk to "come down" if you have been working or studying before your prayer time.
-Have your Bible open and the passage you want to use marked ahead of time.
+- Preparation: You might use some meditative music to help you centre and focus, or go for a 5-minute meditative walk to "come down" if you have been working or studying before your prayer time.
+If you are praying with scripture have your Bible open and the passage you want to use marked ahead of time.
 A candle, icon, picture, or other "holy object" may also help you focus.
-Another way to focus is to quietly observe your breathing for a few minutes and let your body relax into the chair you are sitting in.

-- Listening to the Word: spend 10-15 minutes with the scripture passage you have chosen. - Practicing: spend 30 minutes or so using one or more of the prayer forms we are learning in class. - Reflecting: After your prayer time, stand up and stretch or walking around the room.
+Another way to focus is to quietly observe your breathing for a few minutes and let your body relax into the chair you are sitting in. - Practicing: spend 30 minutes or so using one or more of the prayer forms we are learning in class and/or exercises from Margaret Silf's The Inner Compass. - Reflecting: After your prayer time, stand up and stretch or walking around the room.
 Pick up your journal (and maybe a cup of coffee or tea) and reflect on your prayer experience in your journal.